Exponential decay for the near-critical scaling limit of the planar Ising model: Exponential decay on the lattice

-\end{lemma} \begin{proof} Let $L_2$ and $L_3$ be two distinct loops from a CLE$_{16/3}$ realization inside $\Lambda_{3,1}$ such that $\mathrm{dist}(L_2,L_3)=0$.
-Because of the convergence of the collection of the lattice boundaries of critical FK clusters to CLE$_{16/3}$, there is a coupling between FK percolation in $\Lambda_{3,1}$ and CLE$_{16/3}$ such that the pair $(L_2^a,L_3^a)$ of lattice boundaries of two FK-open clusters converges a.s. to $(L_2,L_3)$.
-Under this coupling, we claim that the probability of $\mathrm{dist}(L_2^a,L_3^a)=a$ tends to $1$ as $a\downarrow 0$ .
+\end{lemma} \begin{proof} Let $L_2$ and $L_3$ be distinct CLE$_{16/3}$ loops inside $\Lambda_{3N,N}$ such that $\mathrm{dist}(L_2,L_3)=0$.
+Because of the convergence of the collection of the lattice boundaries of critical FK clusters to CLE$_{16/3}$ (Theorem \ref{thmconvcle}), there is a coupling between FK percolation in $\Lambda_{3N,N}$ and CLE$_{16/3}$ such that the pair $(L_2^a,L_3^a)$ of lattice boundaries of two FK-open clusters converges a.s. to $(L_2,L_3)$.
+Under this coupling, we claim that the probability of $\mathrm{dist}(L_2^a,L_3^a)\leq a$ tends to $1$ as $a\downarrow 0$.
 Indeed, it is easy to see that if $\mathrm{dist}(L_1^a,L_2^a) > a$, then there is a 6-arm event of type $(100100)$ (see page 4 of \cite{CDCH16} for the precise definition of this event).
-But by Corollary 1.5 of \cite{CDCH16}, the 5-arm exponent is 2.
-Together with RSW, this implies that the critical exponent for a 6-arm event of type $(100100)$ is strictly larger than $2$ (see Theorem 1.1 of \cite{CDCH16}).
-Using a proof similar to that of Lemma 6.1 of \cite{CN06}, one can conclude that the probability of seeing a 6-arm event anywhere goes to $0$ as $a\downarrow 0$.
+But by Theorem \ref{thm6arm}, the critical exponent for a 6-arm event of type $(100100)$ is strictly larger than $2$.
+It follows (see, e.g. the proof of Lemma~6.1 of \cite{CN06}) that the probability of seeing a 6-arm event anywhere goes to $0$ as $a\downarrow 0$.
 This completes the proof of the claim.

-By a similar argument, using the fact that the exponent for a 3-arm event near a boundary is strictly larger than 1 (Corollary 1.5 of \cite{CDCH16}) and hence they do not occur as $a\downarrow 0$, one can prove that, if $L_1$ is a loop such that $\mathrm{dist}(L_1,\{0\}\times[0,1])=0$, then there is a coupling between FK percolation and CLE$_{16/3}$ in $\Lambda_{3,1}$ such that the FK lattice boundary $L_1^a$ converges a.s. to $L_1$ and also that the probability that $\mathrm{dist}(L_1^a,\{0\}\times[0,1])\leq a)$ tends to $1$.
-Combining this and the previous claim with Theorem 8.2 of \cite{CCK17} and with Lemma \ref{lemcle} above completes the proof of the lemma. \end{proof}
+By a similar argument, using the fact that the exponent for a 3-arm event near a boundary is strictly larger than 1 (Corollary 1.5 of \cite{CDCH16}) and hence they do not occur as $a\downarrow 0$, one can prove that, if $L_1$ is a loop such that $\mathrm{dist}(L_1,\{0\}\times[0,N])=0$, then there is a coupling between FK percolation and CLE$_{16/3}$ in $\Lambda_{3N,N}$ such that the FK lattice boundary $L_1^a$ converges a.s. to $L_1$ and also that the probability that $\mathrm{dist}(L_1^a,\{0\}\times[0,N])\leq a$ tends to $1$.
+Combining this and the previous claim with Theorem \ref{thmconvcme} and with Lemma \ref{lemcle2} above completes the proof of the lemma. \end{proof}